bianca9901/Fika/README.md

 ### **5. Explore and Enjoy!**
 You're all set! explore the project, interact with its features, and enjoy using it.
 If you encounter any issues or have feedback, feel free to open an issue on GitHub.

+## Known Issues

+### Bugs

+- Occasionally, users may encounter an issue where they have to refresh the page specifically to switch from <ins>dark to light mode</ins>.
+This behavior is currently being investigated.

 ## Credits

 ### Image Credits